DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Let's say an attacker gains access to a system and retrieves the hashed password of a privileged user.
 Instead of cracking the hash to obtain the plaintext password, the attacker can use the hashed password directly to authenticate to other systems where the same password is used.
 By passing the hashed password, the attacker can potentially gain unauthorized access to additional systems within the network without needing the actual password.
 This method bypasses traditional authentication mechanisms that rely on verifying plaintext passwords, making it a powerful technique for attackers to escalate their privileges and move laterally within the network.

-	- On Windows networks, hackers do not need the plaintext passwords to access certian services.
+	- On Windows networks, hackers do not need the plaintext passwords to access certain services.

 	- Sometimes the authentication process relies on the passwords cryptographic hash and there are various tools to extract these hashes (Cain) from compromised Windows machines (Lately Windows 10) and use them to access other services.